FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/quickstart.md

 })
 ```

 As you can see in the example above, we will redirect the customer to a Stripe Checkout session which will allow them to subscribe to our Basic plan.
 After a successful checkout or cancellation, the customer will be redirected back to the URL we provided to the `checkout` method.
-To know when their subscription has actually started (since some payment methods require a few seconds to process), we'll also need to [configure Shopkeepers's webhook handling](./handling-stripe-webhooks).
+To know when their subscription has actually started (since some payment methods require a few seconds to process), we'll also need to [configure Shopkeepers's webhook handling](./webhooks).

 Now that customers can start subscriptions, we need to restrict certain portions of our application so that only subscribed users can access them.
-Of course, we can always determine a user's current subscription status via the `subscribed` method provided by Cashier's `Billable` trait:
+Of course, we can always determine a user's current subscription status via the `subscribed` method provided by Shopkeeper's `Billable` trait:

 ```edge
 @if(await auth.user.subscribed())